The Hundred years was the longest war in all history and actually raged for 116 years!

-The battle of Falkirk fought in the year 1298 AD between King Edward I of England and to William Wallace of Scotland the famous Scottish warrior depicted in many Hollywood movies.
+The battle of Falkirk was fought in the year 1298 AD between King Edward I of England and William Wallace of Scotland, the famous Scottish warrior depicted in many Hollywood movies.

 Henry the Pious of Silesia was able to put together a coalition of forces from several European countries in 1241 to fight the battle of Liegnitz against the invading forces of the Mongol Empire led by Baidar, Orda Khan, and Kadan.